lightspeedwp/wc-gateway-peach-payments/README.txt

 Peach Payments will assist you in the application process with the respective banks.
 Please note that the merchant account application process may take up to 4 weeks depending on the bank.
 Get in touch as soon as possible to avoid delays going live.

 = It's Free, and always will be =
-We’re firm believers in open source – that’s why we’re releasing the WooCommerce Peach Payments Gateway plugin for free, forever.
+We’re firm believers in open source – that’s why we’re releasing the WC Peach Payments Gateway plugin for free, forever.

 = Support =
 We offer premium support for this plugin.
 Premium support that can be purchased via [lsdev.biz](https://www.lsdev.biz/).

 = Actively Developed =
-The WooCommerce Peach Payments Gateway plugin is actively developed with new features and exciting enhancements all the time.
-Keep track on the WooCommerce Peach Payments Gateway GitHub repository.
+The WC Peach Payments Gateway plugin is actively developed with new features and exciting enhancements all the time.
+Keep track on the WC Peach Payments Gateway GitHub repository.
 Report any bugs via github issues.

 == Installation ==
 1. Log in to your WordPress website (www.yourwebsiteurl.com/wp-admin).